 Perhaps worth noting, however, is that peeing where someone can see you peeing can get you arrested for indecency and public urination.
 So if you really must pee in the ocean, you had better be in the ocean with a swimsuit on.

 What about in The Maritime Aquarium?
 Obviously, our resident marine animals release urine.
 We make sure their environments remain fresh and clean by using large filtration systems and/or by changing their water regularly.
 And we do insist that visitors use the restrooms!

-Want more behind the scenes action?
-Check back with our blog or sign up for updates straight to your inbox.
+Check back with our blog or sign up for updates for more from The Maritime Aquarium blog!
 In the meantime, you can stay up to date with us from every corner of the web.
 You’ll find us happily posting, pinning and tweeting away on Facebook, Twitter, Pinterest, Instagram, Google+ and Tumblr.